 The significance of Qurbani

-Eid-ul-Adha, the Festival of Sacrifice, is celebrated during the twelfth month of the Islamic calendar, known as Dhul Hijjah, which translates as ‘Lord of the Pilgrimage’.
+Eid-al-Adha, the Festival of Sacrifice, is celebrated during the twelfth month of the Islamic calendar, known as Dhul Hijjah - which translates as ‘Lord of the Pilgrimage’.
 It is during this month that pilgrims travel to Mecca in order to visit the Kaaba.
-Hajj is performed on the eighth, ninth and tenth days of the month.
+Hajj is performed on the eighth, ninth and tenth days of the lunar month.
 Eid ul-Adha begins on the tenth and ends on the 13th.
-In 2012, Eid is taking place around 26th October.
+In 2013, Eid is taking place around 15th October.

 Islamic Relief and Qurbani

 The meat is distributed fresh, frozen or canned, depending on factors such as cost, availability and access, though the majority of countries receive fresh meat.
 The meat is purchased from local suppliers in order to benefit the local economy.
-Each meat packet contains on average of 5kg of meat which will last a family of four up to a week.
+Each meat packet contains on average of three kilograms of meat, which will provide a family of five with meals for around three days.

-Those who receive the Qurbani meat include widows, orphans, the poor, the elderly, the disabled and refugees, as well as those who have been affected by disasters.
+Those who receive the Qurbani meat include widowed women, orphaned children, refugees and poor, elderly or disabled people.
 For the majority of these people, meat is not part of their regular diet.
 The Qurbani meat allows some families to eat meat after a whole year.
 When families receive Qurbani meat, it fosters a real sense of hope for them and allows them to celebrate this important occasion along with millions of other Muslims across the world.